gtap-dev/php/README.md

 } while ($expr);
 ~~~

-Expressions in parentheses MAY be split across multiple lines, where each
+Expressions in parentheses may be split across multiple lines, where each
 subsequent line is indented at least once.
 When doing so, the first condition
-MUST be on the next line.
-Boolean operators between conditions MUST
+must be on the next line.
+Boolean operators between conditions must
 always be at the beginning or at the end of the line, not a mix of both.

 ~~~php